-G. Receiving feedback
+7. Receiving feedback

-- For TFG dissertations you receive feedback mainly from your tutor (I give you marks for the proposal, the final written TFG and the oral presentation).
-Your second examiner does not offer tutorials or feedback but s/he assesses the final version of the TFG and the oral presentation. - For TFM dissertations, you receive feedback from all the doctors in the MA programme when you submit your proposal (in January) and again from two of them when you submit the required 5 pages of the Introduction or one part (in April).
+- For TFG dissertations you receive feedback mainly from your tutor (they give you marks for the proposal and the final written TFG).
+Your two examiners do not offer tutorials or feedback but they give you the marks for the final version of the TFG and the oral presentation. - For TFM dissertations, you receive feedback from all the doctors in the MA programme when you submit your proposal (in January) and again from two of them when you submit the required 5 pages of the Introduction or one part (in April).
 Ideally, the same two doctors will be part of your tribunal (in mid-July; you may not submit the MA dissertation in September).
-You need to discuss the feedback received with your tutor and incorporate the most relevant aspects to your dissertation. - For PhD dissertations, you need to pass a yearly assessment interview in June before your supervisor and two other doctors in the programme.
+You need to discuss the feedback received with your tutor and incorporate the most relevant aspects to your dissertation. - For PhD dissertations, you need to pass a yearly assessment interview in June/July before your supervisor and two or three other doctors in the programme.
 You need to submit two weeks before a report (about 5 pages) explaining your progress along the year.
 You need to pass this assessment interview to be allowed to register for the following year (this is usually no problem at all if you have your supervisor's support).

-H. The 'viva' or 'defence'
+8. The 'viva' or 'defence'

-Once you complete your dissertation, you need to submit it to your tutor, and I will return it to you with my comments for you to produce a final version.
-Please, make sure it is correctly edited, don't make me waste my time in matters you need to solve yourself!
+Once you complete your dissertation, you need to submit it to your tutor, and they will return it to you with comments for you to produce a final version.
+Please, make sure it is correctly edited, don't make your tutor waste their time in matters you need to solve yourself!

-This final version, once revised, needs to be submitted again to me and to the members of the board or tribunal:
+This final version, once revised, must be submitted to the members of the board or tribunal:

-- For TFGs: You submit your final version in mid-June and present your dissertation for assessment in public on a date in late June or early July before your tutor and a second examiner.
-I select this second examiner (remember: s/he awards a mark for the written work, and another for the oral presentation). - For TFMs: You submit your final version in late June and present your dissertation for assessment in public on a date in mid-July (15-18) before a board composed of two doctors, selected by your tutor.
-The tutor cannot be part of this tribunal, which may have members from outside the Department or even from other Catalan universities. - For PhDs: You submit your final version whenever it is ready and, once the Escola de Postgrau i Doctorat allows it, you present your dissertation for assessment in public on a date about two months later, before a board composed of three doctors, selected by your tutor.
+- TFG: You submit your final version in mid-June and present your dissertation for assessment in public on a date in late June or early July before your two examiners (excluding your tutor).
+The examiners are chosen by the programme coordinator; they award a mark for the written work, and another for the oral presentation. - TFM: You submit your final version in late June and present your dissertation for assessment in public on a date in mid-July before a board composed of two doctors, selected by your tutor in agreement with the TFM coordinator.
+The tutor cannot be part of this tribunal, which may have members from outside the Department or even from other Catalan universities.
+In TFMs the tutor does not award any marks; these come from the examiners.
+You get an only final grade, without separate marks for the written work and the oral presentation. - PhD: You submit your final version whenever it is ready, within the maximum time you're given (3 years for full-time students, 5 for part-time).
+Once the Escola de Doctorat allows it, you present your dissertation for assessment in public on a date about two months after submission, before a board composed of three doctors, selected by your tutor.
 The tutor cannot be part of this tribunal and only one member can belong to UAB.
 The paperwork is time-consuming and complex, make sure you check what is required with plenty of time in advance.
+Please, note: under the new regulations, one of the doctors in your tribunal will read your dissertation in advance.
+They might return it to you for revision, which you need to carry out in one month before the final submission.